A System Level Approach to Controller Synthesis: Introduction

-Despite these technical and conceptual challenges, a body of work \cite{2002_Bamieh_spatially_invariant, 2004_QI, 2004_Dullerud, 2005_Bamieh_spatially_invariant, 2006_Rotkowitz_QI_TAC, 2012_Mahajan_Info_survey, 2013_Nayyar_common_info} that began in the early 2000s, and culminated with the introduction of quadratic invariance (QI) in the seminal paper \cite{2006_Rotkowitz_QI_TAC}, showed that for a large class of practically relevant LTI systems, such internal structure could be incorporated into the Youla parameterization and still preserve the convexity of the optimal controller synthesis task.
+Despite these technical and conceptual challenges, a body of work \cite{2002_Bamieh_spatially_invariant, 2004_QI, 2004_Dullerud, 2005_Bamieh_spatially_invariant, 2006_Rotkowitz_QI_TAC, 2012_Mahajan_Info_survey, 2013_Nayyar_common_info} that began in the early 2000s, and that culminated with the introduction of quadratic invariance (QI) in the seminal paper \cite{2006_Rotkowitz_QI_TAC}, showed that for a large class of practically relevant LTI systems, such internal structure could be integrated with the Youla parameterization and still preserve the convexity of the optimal controller synthesis task.
 Informally, a system is quadratically invariant if sub-controllers are able to exchange information with each other faster than their control actions propagate through the CPS \cite{2010_Rotkowitz_QI_delay}.
-Even more remarkable is that this condition is tight, in the sense that QI is a necessary \cite{2014_Lessard_convexity} and sufficient \cite{2006_Rotkowitz_QI_TAC} condition for subspace constraints (defined by, for example, communication delays) on the controller to be enforceable via convex constraints on the Youla parameter. \rev{As far as we are aware, no such results exist for the more general classes of systems considered in \cite{Polynomial,Willems,Behavior_I,Behavior_II,Behavior_para}.}
+Even more remarkable is that this condition is tight, in the sense that QI is a necessary \cite{2014_Lessard_convexity} and sufficient \cite{2006_Rotkowitz_QI_TAC} condition for subspace constraints (defined by, for example, communication delays) on the controller to be enforceable via convex constraints on the Youla parameter. \revsecond{The identification of QI triggered an explosion of results in distributed optimal controller synthesis \cite{2012_Lessard_two_player,2010_Shah_H2_poset,2013_Lamperski_H2,2013_Lessard_structure,2013_Scherer_Hinf,2014_Lessard_Hinf,2014_Matni_Hinf,2014_Tanaka_Triangular,2014_Lamperski_state} -- these results showed that the robust and optimal control methods that proved so powerful for centralized systems could be ported to the distributed setting.} \rev{As far as we are aware, no such results exist for the more general classes of systems considered in \cite{Polynomial,Willems,Behavior_I,Behavior_II,Behavior_para}.}